drufball/yosai/_drafts/threshold.md

 Eizo took a step towards the tengu.
 "What's wrong?"

-"Jakucho has requested your presence at her hut immediately.
+"Jakucho has requested your presence immediately.
 One of our scouts saw a raiding party approaching through the woods.
 They looked like Blades."

 <br />